 The most important first step is to understand why you’re doing a rebrand and what you hope to accomplish from it, whether it’s a different target audience, a competition distinction, or a new product introduction, for example.
 Next, focus in on that goal.
 Make sure that your visual content aligns with your one goal.
 Then, tell the world all about it!
 And be sure to tell us, too.

-We understand that productivity is a big factor when it comes to such big design processes like rebranding, so we know that you’ll fall head over heels for Canva for Work.
-Go ahead, check it out and be sure to pre-register, but in the mean time, stay tuned for more guides and lists to help you through all of your design duties.
+We understand that productivity is a big factor when it comes to such big design processes like rebranding, so we know that you’ll fall head over heels for Canva Pro.
+Go ahead, check it out and be sure to pre-register, but in the meantime, stay tuned for more guides and lists to help you through all of your design duties.

 Let us know in the comments below why you’re rebranding and what tips and tricks work best for you!